What is Sublimation Printing? What Do I Need To Start It?

 How Much Does It Cost to Start Sublimation Printing?

-Apart from these things, you also need materials like t-shirts, mugs, and various objects for sublimation.
+Apart from these things, you also need substrates like t-shirts, mugs, and various objects for sublimation.
 The chances are you may not sublimate like a professional in the beginning, so the first time you also have to prepare for the loss.
 You may have to purchase multiple t-shirts and mugs to sublimate one design in the finest quality until you become a pro.

 6 Common Sublimation Printing Problems Solved